ZoneMinder/zoneminder/README.txt

 filter can be used to delete the oldest events when your  disk starts filling up.
-To use it you should select and load it  in the filter interface, modify it to your requirements, and then save it making you sure you check the `Delete Matching Events' option.
+To use it you should select and load it  in the filter interface, modify it to your requirements, and then save it making you sure you check the 'Delete Matching Events' option.
 This will then run in the background and ensure  that your disk does not fill up with events.